Time’s up: Key considerations for limitation periods in broker negligence claims

 Relevant case law

-Several key cases have illustrated the principles of limitation in broker negligence claims:
+Several key cases have consistently illustrated the principles of limitation in broker negligence claims:

-- Iron Trades Mutual Insurance Co Ltd v JK Buckenham Ltd (1990): This decision concerned a claim against brokers for obtaining reinsurance contracts which proved to be voidable.
-The judge held that the cause of action in tort accrued on the date the reinsurance contracts were executed and not the later date when the reinsurers sought to avoid them.
-That is because at the time the policy was executed, it was voidable and not the effective contract it had appointed the broker to obtain.
+- Iron Trades Mutual Insurance Co Ltd v JK Buckenham Ltd: Concerned a claim against brokers for obtaining reinsurance contracts which proved to be voidable.
+Kenneth Rokison QC held that the cause of action in tort accrued from the date the reinsurance contracts were executed and not when the reinsurers sought to avoid them.

-- Islander Trucking Ltd v Hogg Robinson & Gardner Mountain (Marine) Ltd (1990): This decision reaffirmed the decision in Iron Trades and confirmed that the date of loss, as against the brokers, was the date the insurance contract incepted and not when it was avoided by the insurer.
+- Islander Trucking Ltd v Hogg Robinson & Gardner Mountain (Marine) Ltd: Reaffirmed the decision in Iron Trades and confirmed that the date of loss, as against the brokers, was the date the insurance contracts were entered into and not when they were avoided by the insurer.

 Continuing duties